IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 # Account access, SSH, and VS Code reference

+This guide is the advanced command-line/developer access reference.
+Browser-first users do not need an SSH credential merely because they have an RCC account.
-This guide collects the practical setup details from the earlier ClusterDocs site.
-Complete [Class 1](../course/class-01-safe-access.md) first so that the credential and host-verification rules are clear.
+Complete [Class 1](../course/class-01-safe-access.md) when you need SSH so that the credential and host-verification rules are clear.

 For a new workstation, the shorter [macOS](../getting-started/macos.md) and